vestrel00/business-search-app-java/README.md

 #### Using Gradle

-To build all applications,
+To build all modules,

 ```
 ./gradlew build
 ```

+Note that building all modules may result in parallel build failure due to concurrent file access resulting in file deadlocks.
+See FIXME about `org.gradle.parallel` in gradle.properties.

-To build all variants of a specific application,
+To build all variants of a specific module,

 ```
-./gradlew :<presentation-module>:build
+./gradlew :<module>:build
 ```

 For example, to build the *presentation-java-nogui-mvp* application,